magadan/wordpress-5.2.2-sqlite3/README.md

 Its possible to run Wordpress without MySQL or MariaDB.

-Latest version of Wordpress Agust 2019
+Latest version of Wordpress August 2019

 Pls read:
 Its based https://darryldias.me/12/experience-wordpress-sqlite/